Eaglehawk Neck Hall

 What’s on at the Eaglehawk Neck Hall

-Eaglehawk Neck Hall Market: Saturday 13 October 9.30am – 12.30pm.
-Come along for local art and craft, books, plants, home baked goodies, and bric-a-brac.
+Eaglehawk Neck Hall Market: Saturday January 12th 9.30am – 1.30pm.
+Come along to browse local art and craft, pre-loved books, plants, home baked goodies, and bric-a-brac.
 The Pirate’s Pantry serves teas, espresso coffee and delicious snacks.
 For stall bookings and information contact Sallie on 0458 726 425.

 Eaglehawk Neck Community & Hall